andy-pi/ArduinoFFT/README.md

 # The Arduino code

-The code (download here) comprises of two main parts (you’ll need to download these libraries and place them in your arduino folder):
+The code comprises of two main parts (you’ll need to download these libraries and place them in your arduino folder):

 a) The Adafruit_WS2801 library which allows us to simply control the WS2801 pixels. (we can’t use the FastLED library for this project, since it interferes with the FHT library)